Features

 RELATED: Concrete Footings Vs. Concrete Foundation

-They are used in areas where depth of hard strata is 10 meters to 100 meters below the ground level.
+They are used in areas where the depth of hard strata is 10 meters to 100 meters below the ground level.
 The shafts are usually created using an auger.

 Drilled shafts should be avoided in areas with deep deposits of soft clays and where loose water-bearing granular soils are present.